SreepriyaV/react-interview/readme.md

 - `componentWillUnmount` - here you can cancel any outgoing network requests, or remove all event listeners associated with the component. is invoked immediately before a component is unmounted and destroyed.
 Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created in componentDidMount().

+- `componentDidCatch()` - Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
+Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

 #### Where in a React component should you make an AJAX request?
 https://daveceddia.com/ajax-requests-in-react/
 `componentDidMount` is where an AJAX request should be made in a React component.
 This method will be executed when the component “mounts” (is added to the DOM) for the first time.
 This method is only executed once during the component’s life.
 Importantly, you can’t guarantee the AJAX request will have resolved before the component mounts.
 If it doesn't, that would mean that you’d be trying to setState on an unmounted component, which would not work.
 Making your AJAX request in `componentDidMount` will guarantee that there’s a component to update.